gclear96/talos-proxmox-bootstrap/README.md

 - A Talos ISO URL you can download into Proxmox *or* a Talos ISO already present on Proxmox storage
 - A Talos installer image tag for `talos_installer_image` (example: `ghcr.io/siderolabs/installer:v1.8.0`)
 - `talosctl` and `kubectl` are helpful for debugging (not required for the Terraform plan itself)
+- Each Proxmox node must have hardware virtualization enabled (Intel VT-x / AMD-V).
+If one node lacks it, VMs on that node will fail to start with “KVM virtualization configured, but not available”.

 ## Quick start